So, you want to kill every mob at a single blow? But, don’t know how?

 The easiest way to kill mobs in Minecraft is by using the kill command.
 The command depends on whether you want to kill all players, kill the nearest player, kill any random player, or kill the player running the command.

 You can also get a command block to kill a specific entity.
 The command block will carry out your commands.
 You need a Redstone to activate the block.
+You can also use the commands for different purposes while clearing the field to create a house of your own.
+Not only that, the /kills come in handy to save your time as well.

 Minecraft /kill command – Complete List

 There are several commands in Minecraft.
 Out of which the kill command is the most efficient one.
-Use Minecraft @ commands to specify the entity and use the kill commands to finish them in a second.
+Use Minecraft @ commands to specify the entity and use the commands to finish them in a second.

 Remember, The leftovers of the mob will still be floating above the ground.
 There are no commands to clean leftovers.